KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/8-monitoring.md

 # Application Monitoring

-The `monitoring` attribute in the `AppConfiguration` instance is used to describe the specification for the collection of monitoring requirements for the application.
+You could also specify the collection of monitoring requirements for the application.
+That can be achieved via a `monitoring` module (or bring-your-own-module) in the `accessories` field in `AppConfiguration` to achieve that.

-As of version 0.10.0, Kusion supports integration with Prometheus by managing scraping behaviors in the configuration file.
+As of version 0.11.0, Kusion supports integration with Prometheus by managing scraping behaviors in the configuration file.

 :::info

-The `monitoring` attribute requires the target cluster to have installed Prometheus correctly, either as a Kubernetes operator or a server/agent.
+For the monitoring configuration to work (more specifically, consumed by Prometheus), this requires the target cluster to have installed Prometheus correctly, either as a Kubernetes operator or a server/agent.

 More about how to set up Prometheus can be found in the [Prometheus User Guide for Kusion](../user-guides/observability/prometheus)
 :::

 ## Import

-In the examples below, we are using schemas defined in the `catalog` package.
-For more details on KCL package import, please refer to the [Configuration File Overview](overview).
+In the examples below, we are using schemas defined in the `kam` package and the `monitoring` Kusion Module.
+For more details on KCL package and module import, please refer to the [Configuration File Overview](overview).

 The `import` statements needed for the following walkthrough:
 ```
-import catalog.models.schema.v1 as ac
+import kam.v1.app_configuration as ac
-import catalog.models.schema.v1.workload as wl
+import kam.v1.workload as wl
-import catalog.models.schema.v1.monitoring as m
+import monitoring as m
 ```

 ## Workspace configurations